 Funds requested for equipment and instrumentation (computers, computer-related hardware, software, laboratory or field instrumentation, and scientific or industrial machinery) normally may not exceed \$200,000 for the duration of a full project grant.
 Exceptions to this limit will be considered when a single piece of equipment costs in excess of the maximum allowable request, and the need for the equipment is justified in terms of student use and learning outcomes.
-The new project focus area, Instrumentation Acquisition, may exceed the \$200,000 limitation if the equipment request is supported by industry.
-Equipment requests for Small Projects New to ATE should be within the overall scope of the project budget.
+If instrumentation to update an existing program is requested, the request may exceed the \$200,000 limitation if the equipment request is supported by industry.
+Equipment requests for Small Projects for Institutions New to ATE should be within the overall scope of the project budget.
 It is expected that the proposer will request educational discounts from the equipment supplier, and that any discount will be explained in the budget justification.
 NSF funds may not be used to support expenditures that would normally be made in the absence of an award, such as costs for routine teaching activities (including curriculum development) and laboratory upgrades (supplies and computers).